About the SSRP

 statutory declaration to the province before September 1, 2019 to state that we have completed a review of our planning and policy instruments and that they are compliance with the SSRP.

-In anticipation of that date, the City of Lethbridge, led by Planning and Development Services Department has started a series of data gathering and analysis projects.
+The City of Lethbridge, led by Planning and Development has started a series of data gathering and analysis projects.
 These projects will help the City understand what the vision of the SSRP means for our community, and to ensure we can confidently declare our compliance with it by the 2019 deadline.

 SSRP Info Sheet - available for Download